Osarii/enterprise-data-reconciliation/README.md

 Severity System

+Validation issues are classified into two severity levels.

 BLOCKING

-Blocking issues prevent reconciliation.
+Blocking issues prevent reconciliation from running.

 Examples:

+Duplicate IDs

-missing required values
+Missing required values

-invalid amounts
+Invalid amounts

-negative amounts
+Negative amounts

-duplicate IDs

-invalid statuses

-missing required columns
+Missing required columns

+Invalid status values

 CSV parsing failures

-empty datasets
+Empty datasets

 WARNING

-Warnings identify suspicious information without preventing reconciliation.
+Warnings indicate suspicious or potentially problematic information but do not prevent reconciliation.

 Examples:

-suspicious IDs
+Suspicious IDs

-unexpected columns
+Unexpected columns

+This approach avoids rejecting potentially valid enterprise information unnecessarily.

 Duplicate Detection

-Duplicate identifiers are blocking issues because the reconciliation process expects the ID to uniquely identify a record.
+Duplicate identifiers are treated as blocking issues because the reconciliation process expects each ID to uniquely identify a record.

+The platform reports:

+The duplicated identifier

+The number of duplicate occurrences

+The exact rows where the duplicate appears

 Example: